 - The Sisters Of Plenitude (an order of humanoid feline nuns) from the Doctor Who episode "New Earth" had one of these, with the purpose of using the bred humans for medical experiments.

 - The Parting of the Ways reveals that the Daleks have been doing this with planet earth in the future.
 They control the media, and have set up reality television programs that appear to disintegrate the losers, but actually transmat them to Dalek ships.
 The humans are "filleted, pulped, sifted" for the occasional cell fit to be nurtured into a new Dalek.

-- An episode of the new Outer Limits had humans kept as slave-mechanics by sentient spaceships, apparently for many generations.
+- An episode had humans kept as slave-mechanics by sentient spaceships, apparently for many generations.
 The protagonist's ship docks with another so that he can mate with the second ship's female slave-mechanic, to provide yet another generation of repairmen.